Accounts Receivable Financing

 - Companies for whom accounts receivable collections is a time-consuming chore that diverts management's attention from growing the business

 - Companies that are recovering from financial difficulties

 How do accounts receivable factoring compare to borrowing from a bank?

 The difference between accounts receivable factoring and a bank loan are significant, although both can generate needed capital for your business.

 Most importantly, cash generated by accounts receivable factoring is not a loan, does not add debt to your company's balance sheet, and is not based on your company's creditworthiness or its financial position.
 Instead, it is based on the creditworthiness of your company's customers.

 Another important distinction between accounts receivable factoring and bank lending is the speed of decision making.
 Typically, a decision on accounts receivable program can be made in a week, whereas it may take weeks or even months to obtain a bank loan.

 Finally, factoring does not involve the covenants and restrictions that are often included in a bank loan agreement, and it does not require collateral.

-How does accounts receivable factoring compare to other types of business financing, such as private equity or nonbank financing?
+How do accounts receivable factoring compare to other types of business financing, such as private equity or nonbank financing?